Sources: Feds subpoena records in cabdriver shooting

 Most Popular

-Cabdriver Thomas Moroughan was initially charged with felony assault with attempting to run down the off-duty Nassau officer, Anthony DiLeonardo.
-DiLeonardo said he fired in an attempt to defend himself.
-Moroughan was exonerated, and the officer was fired by the Nassau County Police Department, but not charged with any criminal violations.
+Cabdriver Thomas Moroughan was initially charged with felony assault for allegedly attempting to run down the off-duty Nassau officer, Anthony DiLeonardo.
+DiLeonardo, who fired five times, said he was trying to defend himself.
+Moroughan, who was hit once in the arm and once in the chest, was exonerated, and the officer was fired by the Nassau County Police Department, but not charged with any crimes.

-The investigation is in a preliminary stage and no one has been charged, the sources said.

-Newsday in 2013 published a report detailing the conflicting versions of events surrounding the shooting of the cabdriver by the off-duty police officer in Huntington Station, which is within Suffolk County D.A.
-Thomas Spota’s jurisdiction.
+Newsday in 2013 published a report detailing the conflicting versions of events surrounding the shooting, which is within Suffolk District Attorney Thomas Spota’s jurisdiction.

-A confidential NCPD Internal Affairs Unit report obtained by the newspaper stated that DiLeonardo had been drinking heavily before the shooting and that he had recklessly escalated a roadside confrontation before opening fire on the cabdriver, who posed no threat.
+A confidential Nassau police Internal Affairs Unit report obtained by the newspaper stated that DiLeonardo had been drinking heavily before the shooting and that he had recklessly escalated a roadside confrontation before opening fire on the cabdriver, who posed no threat.

-John Marzulli, a spokesman for Eastern District prosecutors, declined to comment on the federal probe on Thursday.
+John Marzulli, a spokesman for Eastern District prosecutors, declined to comment on the federal probe Thursday.

-Robert Clifford, a spokesman for the Suffolk D.A., also declined to comment.
+Robert Clifford, a spokesman for the Suffolk district attorney’s office, also declined to comment.

 Anthony Grandinette, Moroughan’s civil lawyer, and DiLeonardo’s attorney, Bruce Barket, declined to comment.

-Newsday has reported that the Eastern District prosecutors and federal agents are looking into accusations involving law enforcement personnel in Suffolk County.
+Newsday has reported that Eastern District prosecutors and federal agents are looking into accusations involving law enforcement personnel in Suffolk County in the Moroughan case and others.

-But the Moroughan case is one of the first since the federal conviction of former Suffolk Police Chief James Burke in November in which information has surfaced about the investigations.
-Burke was sentenced to 46 months in prison then for beating a man who stole a duffle bag from his car and then orchestrated a cover up of the crime.
+The actions taken in the Moroughan case are the first indication since the federal conviction of former Suffolk Police Chief James Burke in November that the probe is being actively pursued.
+Burke was sentenced to 46 months in prison then for beating a man who stole a duffle bag from his car and then orchestrating a coverup of the beating.

-Burke’s attorney, John Meringolo, declined to comment.Moroughan has filed a $30 million civil law suit ongoing in the federal court in Central Islip against more than 20 lower-level police officers who were involved in various aspects of the Moroughan case-- from the Nassau and Suffolk County police department, the Nassau and Suffolk County police, as well as both counties themselves.

-The investigators are also trying to determine whether higher-level officials in the Nassau and Suffolk police departments, such as Burke, as well as in the Suffolk District Attorneys’ office, may have been involved in the initial efforts to cast Moroughan as the wrongdoer in the incident rather than DiLeonardo, the sources said.
+The investigators are trying to determine whether higher-level officials in the Nassau and Suffolk police departments, such as Burke, as well as in the Suffolk district attorney’s office, may have been involved in the initial efforts to cast Moroughan as the wrongdoer in the incident rather than DiLeonardo, the sources said.

+Moroughan has filed a $30 million civil lawsuit in federal court in Central Islip against Nassau and Suffolk counties, Nassau and Suffolk police departments and more than 20 police officers who were involved in various aspects of the Moroughan case.

-The 2013 Newsday article said the Suffolk D.A.s office eventually cleared Moroughan of wrongdoing, but declined to have a grand jury continue to look into whether there had been any wrongdoing on the part of police officers, citing Moroughan’s refusal to cooperate with a Suffolk grand jury.
+The 2013 Newsday article said Suffolk prosecutors eventually cleared Moroughan of wrongdoing, but declined to have a grand jury continue probing possible wrongdoing by police officers, citing Moroughan’s refusal to cooperate.

 Moroughan was charged with felony assault, largely on the basis of a later-discounted confession Suffolk detectives had him sign while hospitalized.
 The charges against him were dismissed, according to the Internal Affairs report, after Spota’s own investigator determined that DiLeonardo’s actions were unjustified.

-However, Spota’s office did not convene a grand jury to probe the shooting until the publication of the Newsday article, years after the incident.
+However, Spota’s office did not convene a grand jury to probe the shooting until the publication of the Newsday article.

 Newsday reported in February 2015 that Spota’s office then abandoned the grand jury inquiry despite dozens of potential witnesses to the shooting and its aftermath.

-Spota said that although he believed DiLeonardo deserved prosecution, his office had been “thwarted” by Moroughan’s reluctance to testify, an inability to obtain documents, and state grand-jury law concerning witness immunity.
+Spota said that although he believed DiLeonardo deserved to be prosecuted, his office had been “thwarted” by Moroughan’s reluctance to testify, an inability to obtain documents, and state grand-jury law concerning witness immunity.

 With Bridget Murphy